Kanasubigi

-Kanasubigi (ΚΑΝΑΣΥΒΙΓΙ), possibly read as Kanas Ubigi or Kanas U Bigi, was a title of the early Bulgar rulers of the First Bulgarian Empire.
+Kanasubigi or Khanasubigi (ΚΑΝΑΣΥΒΙΓΙ), possibly read as Kanas Ubigi or Kana Subigi, was a Turkic title of the early Bulgar rulers of the First Bulgarian Empire.
 Omurtag (814–831) and his son Malamir (831–836) are mentioned in inscriptions as Kanasubigi.

-The title khan for early Bulgarian rulers is an assumed one, as only the form kanasubigi or "kanasybigi" is attested in stone inscriptions.
-Historians presume that it includes the title khan in its archaic form kana, and there is a presumptive evidence suggesting that the latter title was indeed used in Bulgaria, e.g. the name of one of the Bulgars' ruler Pagan occurs in Patriarch Nicephorus's so-called breviarium as Καμπαγάνος (Kampaganos), likely an erroneous rendition of the phrase "Khan Pagan".
-Among the proposed translations for the phrase kanasubigi as a whole are lord of the army, from the reconstructed Turkic phrase *sü begi, paralleling the attested Old Turkic sü baši, and, more recently, "(ruler) from God", from the Indo-European *su- and baga-, i.e. *su-baga (an equivalent of the Greek phrase ὁ ἐκ Θεοῦ ἄρχων, ho ek Theou archon, which is common in Bulgar inscriptions).
+Historians presume that it includes the title khan in its archaic form kana, suggesting that the latter title was indeed used in Bulgaria.
+Starting from the compound, non-ruler titles that were attested among Bulgar noble class such as "kavkhan", "tarkhan", and "boritarkhan", scholars derive the title khan for the early Bulgarian rulers.
+Examples of the use of the title khan by the Bulgars are provided also during the diplomatic mission to Charlemagne in 811.
+It was led by the then Bulgarian prince – Omurtag, the younger brother of Krum, in his capacity as „khan’s beloved younger brother” (khani sev`ingi or khani sev(inč) ingi).
+He introduced himself also as a "cani zautzi", that means „khan’s envoy”.
+Also, the name of one of the Bulgars' ruler Pagan occurs in Patriarch Nicephorus's so-called breviarium as Καμπαγάνος (Kampaganos), likely an erroneous rendition of the phrase "Khan Pagan".
+Among the proposed translations for the phrase kanasubigi as a whole are lord of the army, from the reconstructed Turkic phrase *sü begi, paralleling the attested Old Turkic sü baši, and, more recently, "(ruler) from God", from the Indo-European: *su-baga (an equivalent of the Greek phrase ὁ ἐκ Θεοῦ ἄρχων, ho ek Theou archon, which is common in Bulgar inscriptions).
 Another presumption is that the title means the great khan.
-This titulature presumably persisted until the Bulgars adopted Christianity.
-Some Bulgar inscriptions written in Greek and later in Slavonic refer to the Bulgarian ruler respectively with the Greek title archon or the Slavic title knyaz.
+The title "khagan" was also attributed to pagan Bulgar rulers in the Middle ages.
+These Turkic titulatures persisted until the Bulgars adopted Christianity.